Home Health Aide

 Extra-Curricular Activities:

-• Volunteering at community health centers, hospitals, or with elderly care services.
+• Volunteer at community health centers, hospitals, or with elderly care services.

-• Participating in clubs or groups focused on healthcare or community service.
+• Participate in clubs or groups focused on healthcare or community service.

 Preparation after high school